South Carolina General Assembly

 (h) provide written documentation of medical, genetic, and counseling information for families and health care professionals.

-(12) "Supervision" means supervision provided by a licensed physician and shall mean the review of genetic counseling and case management as appropriate that include regular chart reviews of clients with the limited permittee and the supervisor.
+(10) "Supervision" means supervision provided by a licensed genetic counselor or physician and shall mean the review of genetic counseling and case management as appropriate that include regular chart reviews of clients with the limited licensee and the supervisor.
+Supervision may be conducted in person or by telesupervision.
+For the purposes of this definition, "telesupervision" means clinical supervision that is provided by an electronic communication device, whether audio or video, or both.

 (B) The board shall license an applicant who: